-School Safety and the Educational Climate - SSEC
+School Safety and the Educational Climate (SSEC) - Formally Violent or Disruptive Incident Reporting (VADIR)

-• All violent and disruptive incidents must be logged throughout the school year.
+All violent and disruptive incidents must be logged throughout the school year.
 A summary of all violent and disruptive incidents are to be submitted annually to NYSED.